Guide

 Automatic billing covers three main functions:

-• Automated invoicing: Software generates and sends invoices based on triggers you set (job completion, recurring schedules, or specific dates)
+• Automated invoicing: Generates and sends invoices based on triggers you set, such as job completion, recurring schedules, or specific dates

-• Automated reminders: The system sends payment reminder emails automatically when invoices are due or overdue
+• Automated reminders: Sends payment reminder emails automatically when invoices are due or overdue

-• Automatic payments: Clients authorize recurring charges, so payments process on the due date without action from either party
+• Automatic payments: Processes recurring charges on the due date after clients authorize them, requiring no action from either party

 You can use any combination of these features.
 Many businesses start with automated invoicing and reminders, then add automatic payments for recurring clients.

-• Recurring invoicing: Automatically bills clients on a set schedule (weekly, monthly, quarterly) for subscription or retainer services
+• Recurring invoicing: Bills clients automatically on a set schedule (weekly, monthly, quarterly) for subscription or retainer services

 • One-time invoicing: Sends invoices automatically when you mark a job complete or log billable time